 Queen size mattress FAQs

-What about a California queen or Olympic queen?
+What's the difference between a California queen and an Olympic queen?

 California queen beds measure 60 x 84 inches, making them 4 inches longer than a standard queen.
 Olympic queens measure 66 x 80 inches, making them 6 inches wider than a standard queen.